ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/432613 Submersible Grinder Pumps.md

 tags: ['Process', 'Equipment', 'Gas', 'Liquid', 'Handling', 'Purification', 'Storage', 'Submersible', 'Grinder', 'Pumps']
 ---

-   1. SUBMERSIBLE GRINDER PUMPS

 ## General

 1. Scope of Work
 	1. This Section specifies the furnishing, installation, and testing of submersible pumps and associated equipment for pump station(s), complete, tested and ready for operation.
 The pumps and associated equipment covered under this Section include the following requirements:
 		1. Submersible pumps and motors.
 		2. The following accessories and associated equipment are to be provided by the pump supplier for each pump:
 			1. pump control panel
 			2. lifting cables and hooks